 Who should wear head coverings at Sar Shalom?

-At Sar Shalom, most men wear kippahs or hats, and most woman wear hats or wrap their hair in the traditional techel (teh-kel).
-Guests are encouraged to wear head coverings, but are not required to do so.
+At Sar Shalom, most men wear kippahs or hats.
+Married woman (in accord with Jewish custom) wear some type of head covering.
+These may include a beret, wig, a hat, scarf or the traditional techel (teh-kel).
+A married woman need not cover every strand of her hair.
+We are not that stringent.
+In fact, whether or not she chooses to wear a head covering is her choice.
+Guests are welcomed to wear head coverings, but are not required to do so.
 In specific regard to head coverings, members of Sar Shalom always cover their heads when reciting the Shema, and when reading Scripture each week, as an act of obedience and reverence.

 What is a Kippa and Tallit?

 The Kippah (yarmulke, etc.) is a small, round head covering.
 The Tallit is a fabric wrapping (basically a prayer shawl) worn about the head and shoulders, with tzitzit on the corners.
 Both of these are worn by observant Jewish men, usually at all times, but especially on Shabbat.
 Guests are welcome to wear these during service, but are not expected to.

 In the Bible we find people covering their head when praying or in the presence of HaShem, and many other verses about being wrapped in a garment.
 King David even describes G-d this way,

 “Bless the Lord, O my soul.
 O Lord my God, you are very great.
 You are clothed with honor and majesty, wrapped in light as with a garment.”
 Ps.104:1-2

 There are many styles and variations of kippah (head covering) and tallit (prayer shawl) and most men at Sar Shalom do wear these.
 However, guests are free to wear them or not.
 Regular attenders are encouraged to understand the purpose of these adornments, and include them as part of an observant Jewish lifestyle.